-X-Forwarded-Protofield to retrieve the listener protocol used by the SLB instance.
+X-Forwarded-Protoheader field to retrieve the listener protocol used by the SLB instance.

 - Use the

-SLB-IPfield to retrieve the public IP address of the SLB instance.
+SLB-IPheader field to retrieve the public IP address of the SLB instance.

 - Use the

-SLB-IDfield to retrieve the ID of the SLB instance.
+SLB-IDheader field to retrieve the ID of the SLB instance.

 - Click Next.

-Step 3 Add backend servers
+Step 3: Add backend servers

-This example uses the default server group.
+This example adds backend servers to the default server group.

-- Select Default Server Group, and click Add More.
+- Select Default Server Group and click Add More.

-The weight of a backend server.
-A backend server with a higher weight receives more requests.Note If the weight of a backend server is set to 0, the backend server will not receive new requests.
+- Configure weights for the added backend servers.
+A backend server with a higher weight receives more requests.Note If the weight of a backend server is set to 0, the backend server does not receive new requests.

 - Click Next.

-Step 4 Configure health checks
+Step 4: Configure the health check

 - Click Submit.